HuYangsheng/learngit/readme_1.txt

 Now I have learned some skills about git,they are as following:
-    git init # this let you to initial a directory which can be managed by git git add filename # when you modified a file or create a new file, you can use git
+    git init # this let you to initial a directory which can be managed by git rm -rf .git # to release the git init git add filename # when you modified a file or create a new file, you can use git
 		     # to add this file so that it can be managed by git.
     git commit -m "..." # when you are sure enough work have been done in this file